 Step 4 – Go to a meeting

-Ideally, you should get to a meeting and reconnect with your 12 step support system within 24 hours after a relapse.
+Ideally, you should get to a meeting and reconnect with your 12-step support system within 24 hours after a relapse.
 You may also want to contact your counselor or an addiction specialist for additional support.
 Recovery is a life-long journey and a continual process.
 In order to move forward in recovery, you need to assess what has worked, and what does not.
 It is important to make a commitment to yourself.
-Even if it is one day at a time, one hour at a time, or even one minute at a time, commit yourself to staying sober.
+Even if it is one day at a time, one hour at a time, or even one minute at a time, commit yourself to stay sober.